 The overreactions after 54 career touches have been widespread and baffling.
 Shipping off a rookie for a mid-round pick when you’ve barely even given him a chance to succeed?
-Giving up on an player with such obvious talent so early in his career?
-I can understand disappointment in the pick from a team-building perspective.
-I get it.
-But dubbing Penny as definitively bad so early in his career was unfair and, frankly, lazy to a degree.
+Giving up on a player with such obvious talent so early in his career?
+I can understand being disappointed in the pick from a team-building perspective.
+But dubbing Penny as bad so early in his career was unfair and, frankly, lazy to a degree.

 With Chris Carson missing Sunday’s game in Los Angeles due to a hip injury, Penny received 12 carries.
 He wasted no time in making the most of them.

 On both handoffs, Penny is decisive, explosive, and displays lateral cutting ability that would make even 2015 Thomas Rawls soil himself.
 In the first, he quickly slides away from a tackler in the backfield before bouncing outside and setting up a block from David Moore perfectly.
-In the second, he quickly identifies space to cut back and easily outruns Cory Littleton outside for the score.
+In the second, he quickly identifies space to cut back and easily outrun Cory Littleton to the edge for a score.
 Penny demonstrates an ability to create for himself while also improving on the subtle nuances that separate good running backs from just running backs.

-The tendency for young running backs to bounce runs outside in an attempt to beat defenders to the edge is always a concern, but when results are consistently very good, it’s hard to complain.
+The tendency for young running backs to bounce runs in an attempt to beat defenders outside is always a concern, but when results are consistently very good, it’s hard to complain.

 This time, Rashaad takes the handoff out of a singleback formation and immediately breaks a tackle in the backfield:

-The prevailing complaints about Penny’s game throughout the first several games of the season focused on him looking slow and going down on first contact while showcasing an inability to make defenders miss.
+The prevailing complaints about Penny’s game throughout the first several games of the season focused on seemingly lethargic play, a tendency to go down on first contact, and an inability to make defenders miss.
 I think it’s fair to say that he showed quite a progression in these specific areas on Sunday.

 As I mentioned previously, there are kinks to work out.
 Watching through every Seattle offensive snap, I didn’t see Penny stay in the backfield to pass protect once.
-It’s no stretch at all to say that a healthy Chris Carson is currently the best all-around running back on the Seahawks roster.
-The dude is a monster and I’m not disputing that.
+It’s no stretch to say that a healthy Chris Carson is easily the best all-around running back on the Seahawks roster.
+The dude is a monster and I won’t dispute that.
 When it’s all said and done, he might just be better than Penny.

-But only nine games into the rookie’s career, there’s absolutely no way to definitively know that.
-If you want to perpetuate a narrative and criticize a young player just because of your displeasure with where he was drafted and/or your attachment to another back, go ahead, but your take is bad and you should feel bad.
+But only nine games into the rookie’s career, there’s no way to know that definitively.
+If you want to perpetuate a narrative and criticize a young player just because of your displeasure with where he was drafted and/or your attachment to another back, go ahead.
+Just know that your take is bad and you should feel bad.

-Rashaad Penny proved to us on Sunday that he is absolutely a fun player to watch and that his ceiling is indeed high.
-I for one am excited to watch him develop and rip shit up as a Seahawk no matter how I feel about the team drafting him.
+Penny proved to us on Sunday that he is absolutely a fun player to watch and that his ceiling is indeed high.
+I for one am excited to watch him develop and tear it up as a Seahawk no matter how I feel about the team drafting him.